Edsonromeumaier/Blogr-landingpage3/README.md

 Developed this landing page with the help of [Tailwind](https://tailwindcss.com/).
 I still haven't mastered using tool so there are "gambiarras" in the code.

 ### how to see
-If you want tio see locally just clone this repo
+If you want to see locally just clone this repo.

-You should do changes about the head of the HTML including a this script: **"<script src="https://cdn.tailwindcss.com"></script>"** for able to render [Tailwind](https://tailwindcss.com/) can be  t:
+You should do changes about the head of the HTML including a this script: **"<script src="https://cdn.tailwindcss.com"></script>"** for able to render [Tailwind](https://tailwindcss.com/) can be

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page

 ### Screenshot